jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

 REFACTOR: make it better
 *************************

-I will now add exception handling to the program so it gives a message when it encounters an exception instead of stopping
+Time to add exception handling to the program so it gives a message when it encounters an exception instead of stopping

 * RED: make it fail